Dorothy Crisp: Biography

 Dorothy Crisp was born in Leeds, England on 17 May 1906.
 She was the only daughter of Albert Edward Crisp, an examiner, and Annie Beckwith.
-She was baptized at the Anglican church of St Saviour Richmond Hill, Leeds in June the same year.
+She was baptized at the Anglican St Saviour Church, Richmond Hill, Leeds in June the same year.

 She became a public speaker, political commentator and writer on nationalism, contributing to the National Review in the 1920s.
 Among her books were The Rebirth of Conservatism (1931) and Christ is no Pacifist: the Religious and Secular Case against Pacifism (1939).
 She was also a regular contributor of provocative articles for the Sunday Dispatch.
 One edition in 1943 was banned in Ireland because of her criticism of the de Valera government.

 By the mid-1940s she was becoming more directly involved in politics.
 She stood in the 1943 Acton by-election as an Independent but secured only 707 out of the 8,315 votes cast.
 Despite this poor showing, she became famous as the belligerent and outspoken champion of the right-wing British Housewives' League.
 She was cheered for threatening to throw Aneurin Bevan (then Minister of Health in the Attlee Labour government) over Westminster Bridge if he brought in the National Health Service Act.
 The heated atmosphere of the League's meetings, however, frequently led to boos, catcalls and scuffles for control of the microphone.
 The police were summoned twice to maintain order at an uproarious meeting in which she expelled several executive members amid shouted accusations of "dictatorship".
 Nevertheless, she remained chairman until 1948; after which the League went into decline.

 In the spring of 1945, she married John Noel Becker in Westminster, London, although she chose to keep her maiden name.
 They moved to the village of Smarden, near Ashford in Kent.
 There, she gave birth to a daughter in the summer of 1946.
 They named her Elizabeth, and the Conservative MP Ida Copeland stood as her godmother.